soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ---

+## Are we safe yet?

-All of this is nice and fun.
-And indeed now we can't write `"Hello"` where we'd expect either a paragraph or a header, but we can still write `Structure "hello"` and get something that isn't a paragraph or a header.
-Next we'll see how we can make this illegal as well using modules and smart constructors.
+We have made some progress - now we can't write `"Hello"` where we'd expect either a paragraph or a header, but we can still write `Structure "hello"` and get something that isn't a paragraph or a header.
+So while we made it harder for the user to make mistakes by accident, we haven't really been able to **enforce the invariants** we wanted to enforce in our library.

+Next we'll see how we can make expressions such as `Structure "hello"` illegal as well using *modules* and *smart constructors*.